Unique Historic Cabins With Modern Comfort

 Rustic WPA Cabins

 The refinished hardwood floors and stone gas log fireplaces give these cabin interiors a cozy feel that's perfect for winter.
-Below the cabin village rests Standing Stone lake along with hiking trails, paddling rentals, and the iconic swinging bridge to explore.
+Below the cabin village rests Kelly Lake along with hiking trails, paddling rentals, and the iconic swinging bridge to explore.

 2. Pickett CCC Memorial State Park